vtex-apps/io-documentation/docs/en/Recipes/development/developing-service-configuration-apps.md

  }
 ```

-6. In the `manifest.json` file, add the `configuration` Builder to the `builders` list and update the app's name to one of your choosing.
+6. In your app's root directory, edit the `manifest.json` file by adding the `configuration` Builder to the `builders` list and update the app's `name` to one of your choosing.
 For example:

 ``` diff
  {